CHAPTER 1. GENERAL PROVISIONS

 The official name of the organization shall be the “International Martial Art Games Committee” and the official abbreviation is “IMGC”.

-2.1 The IMGC is a non-governmental and non-profit making International Martial Art Organisation contributing to Martial Art Sports, on educational, scientific and technical levels through the organisation of international, continental and regional martial art games.
+2.1 The IMGC is a non-governmental and non-profit International Martial Art Organization contributing to Martial Art Sports, on educational, scientific and technical levels through the organization of international, continental and regional martial art games.

-2.2 The IMGC consists of continental and national martial arts games committees as its main composition members and international martial arts organisations.
+2.2 The IMGC consists of continental and national martial arts games committees and international martial arts organizations as its main composition members.

 2.3 Its members shall retain their autonomy and independence.

 3.1 To organize International Martial Art Games for all martial arts sports practiced in the world and through this process to preserve and develop all martial arts sports as a common good for humankind along with social progress.